 Stop the clock (clock-out).
 The inserts another timestamp at the same location where the clock was last started.
 It also directly computes the resulting time in inserts it after the time range as '=> HH:MM'.
+See the variable org-log-done for the possibility to record an additional note together with the clock-out time stamp.

 - C-c C-y Recompute the time interval after changing one of the time stamps.
 This is only necessary if you edit the time stamps directly.
-If you change them with $S-\langle \text{cursor} \rangle$ keys, the update is automatic. - C-c C-tChanging the TODO state of an item to DONE automatically stops the clock if it is running in this same item.
+If you change them with $S-\overline{\langle \text{cursor} \rangle}$ keys, the update is automatic. - C-c C-t Changing the TODO state of an item to DONE automatically stops the clock if it is running in this same item.